Italy’s Tuscany & Umbria: Art & Architecture Tour

 Depart on a flight bound for Florence, Italy.

-Day 2Arrive in Florence
+Day 2Arrive Florence

 Arrive in Florence, a UNESCO World Heritage Site.
-In the evening, enjoy a walking tour before heading out to our Welcome Dinner.
-Overnight for four nights at an elegant, centrally located hotel.
-(D)
+In the evening, enjoy a walking tour before heading out to our welcome dinner.

 Day 3Explore Florence , Galleria degli Uffizi